 How to check character count in MS Word

-Curious to know how to check your character count to be sure your APA running head is no more than 50 characters?
+Curious to know how to check your character count to be sure you have not exceeded the 50-character limit?

 - Using your cursor, select the text of your running head.
 On the Review Tab, click on the Word Count icon: